Wal33D/gmail-node-mailer/README.md

 **npm Package:** [gmail-node-mailer on npm](https://www.npmjs.com/package/gmail-node-mailer)

 ## Quick Features
 - 🚀 Quick setup with service account credentials.
 - 📧 Validate and send emails with ease.
 - 🎨 Supports both plain text and HTML content.
 - 🔧 Easy configuration for service accounts and sender emails.
+- 📎 **New Functionality: Attachment Support** - Send attachments with your emails effortlessly.

 ## Get Started in Seconds